OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/refer-to-cells-and-ranges-by-using-a1-notation.md

 keywords: vbaxl10.chm5204421
 f1_keywords:
 - vbaxl10.chm5204421
-ms.prod: excel
 ms.assetid: c98741c5-465e-137f-872d-185a20068d4a
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Refer to Cells and Ranges by Using A1 Notation

-You can refer to a cell or range of cells in the A1 reference style by using the  **Range** property.
+Refer to a cell or range of cells in the A1 reference style by using the **Range** property.
 The following subroutine changes the format of cells A1:D5 to bold.

 ```vb